top of page

 • the implementation of supervision schedule; and

-• report on the result of supervision/minutes of the performance of business activities.
+• the reporting on the results of supervision/minutes of the performance of business activities.

-Furthermore, the application of the right to access is conducted by the following entrepreneurs:
+Furthermore, the application of rights can be conducted by the entrepreneurs as follow:

-• the business entity, by submitting the validation number of the business entity;
+• business entities apply by submitting the validation number of the business entity;

-• public enterprises, regional public enterprises, other legal entities owned by the state, public broadcasting agency, and/or public service agency, by submitting legal basis for the incorporation;
+• public enterprises, regional public enterprises, other legal entities owned by the state, public broadcasting agencies, and/or public service agencies by submitting the legal basis for incorporation;

-• limited partnership and/or private partnership, by offering a legal basis for the incorporation; and
+• limited partnership and/or private partnerships apply by offering a legal basis for the incorporation; and

-• representative office and/or foreign business entity, by submitting NIK of the head of usual office/person in charge for a citizen of the Republic of Indonesia or passport number of the head of the representative office/person in charge for a foreign citizen.
+• representative offices and/or foreign business entities apply by submitting the NIK of the head of usual office/person in charge of citizen of the Republic of Indonesia, or the passport number of the head of the representative office/person in charge for foreign citizens.

 NIB